 - To have the chair or other faculty member present in meetings with the student.

-- To confer with the dean of curriculum and academic programs or department chair on an appropriate penalty for the alleged violation.
+- To confer with the associate provost or department chair on an appropriate penalty for the alleged violation.

-- To negotiate with the dean of curriculum and academic programs an alternative penalty if the instructor feels there are mitigating circumstances.
+- To negotiate with the associate provost an alternative penalty if the instructor feels there are mitigating circumstances.

 - To submit to the Academic Standards Committee any materials relevant to the decision.